Skip to content

 verifySignature(sba, budgetAuthorizationPublicKey)

-verifyPolicyHash(grant, spa)
+verifyPolicyHash(grant, sba)

-verifyBudgetConstraints(sba, spa)
+verifyBudgetConstraints(sba, payment)

 State Machine